A new US study conducted by neuroscientists has uncovered an explanation as to why alcoholics crave alcohol so badly… Alcohol hijacks the brain.

 Step by Step Recovery are passionate about saving lives and helping alcoholics and addicts to recover from alcoholism.
 We provide a totally non-judgemental residential rehab environment in which you or your loved one can be nurtured back to full mental, emotional and physical health.

-We teach proven methods of awareness and change that are conducive to healing from compulsive behaviors and substance abuse.
+This is done by teaching proven methods of awareness and change that are conducive to healing.
+We can treat compulsive behaviors and substance abuse.
 Recovery from alcoholism IS possible; we know, many of our counsellors and therapists are in recovery from addiction themselves.

-Call us today on 0800 170 1222 or complete our online form and take the first step to a brand new alcohol and addiction free life!
+Call us today on 0800 170 1222 or complete our online form.
+Take the first step to a brand new alcohol and addiction free life!

 Sources and References